jonklein/breve.js/README.markdown

 # Building Simulations

 breve.js simulations consist of a number of *agents* running in a breve *engine*.
-At each time-step in the simulation, the engine executes a *step* method on each agent, which typically inspects its environment and modifies its state.
+The engine and its agents implement a number of methods which hook into the lifecycle of the simulation to inspect the environment and update their state accordingly.
+Simulations are constructed by defining a set of agents and their behaviors.

 ## Agent Methods ##